egorAg/alpa_task_manager/README.md

 POSTGRES_DB="alpa_test"
 DB_PORT=5432
 PGDATA="/data/postgres"
+API_PORT=3000 #the same as PORT in ../.env
 ```

-### Keep in mind that the username, password, and name for the base must match in both .env files
+### Keep in mind that the username, password, name and API_PORT for must match in both .env files

 ## Step 2 - Run with docker